* Twitter slumps after results

 * Initial claims decline more than expected

-NEW YORK, Feb 6 (Reuters) - U.S. stocks rose on Thursday after a better-than-expected report on weekly initial jobless claims boosted confidence in the economy and Disney rose after its quarterly results.
+NEW YORK, Feb 6 U.S. stocks were set for a slightly higher open on Thursday, as a better-than-expected report on weekly initial jobless claims boosted confidence the economy was improving, although caution remained ahead of Friday's employment report.

-As the U.S. Federal Reserve continues to wind down its stimulus, investors have turned their focus to fundamentals such as corporate earnings and economic data.
+* As the U.S. Federal Reserve continues efforts to wind down its stimulus, investors have turned their focus to fundamentals such as corporate earnings and economic data.

-However, many participants have reservations whether the recent soft data truly reflects the economy or is the result of a harsh winter.
-Friday's payrolls report may not provide a clearer indication of the economy's health after last month's disappointing number.
+* However, many participants have wondered if recent soft data truly reflects the economy or is the result of a harsh winter, and are looking to Friday's payrolls report for a clearer indication of the economy's health after last month's disappointing number.

-Green Mountain Coffee Roasters Inc surged 27.1 percent to $102.80 as the top boost to the Nasdaq 100 index.
-Coca-Cola Co bought a 10 percent stake for $1.25 billion and said it would help launch Green Mountain's new cold drink machine.
-Coke shares gained 1.3 percent to $38.11 while home beverage device maker SodaStream International rose 5.7 percent to $37.83.
+* Green Mountain Coffee Roasters Inc surged 40.6 percent to $113.70 before the opening bell.
+Coca-Cola Co had bought a 10 percent stake in it for $1.25 billion and would help launch Green Mountain's new cold drink machine planned for release as soon as October.
+Coke shares gained 1.7 percent to $38.23 while home beverage device maker SodaStream International reversed course after an earlier decline and rose 10.5 percent to $39.56 in premarket trading.

-General Motors shed 0.3 percent to $34.98.
-The automaker posted weaker-than-expected fourth-quarter profit on Thursday as results in North America, Asia and South America disappointed.
+* General Motors lost 4 percent to $33.82 before the opening bell after the automaker posted weaker-than-expected fourth-quarter profit on Thursday as results in North America, Asia and South America disappointed.

-Dunkin' Brands Group Inc reported a 23 percent rise in quarterly profit, driven by higher sales at its Dunkin' Donuts coffee and sandwich outlets.
+* Dunkin' Brands Group Inc reported a 23 percent rise in quarterly profit, driven by higher growth in sales at its Dunkin' Donuts coffee and sandwich outlets.
 The company also boosted its quarterly dividend and announced a new $125 million share buyback plan.
-Its shares advanced 5.1 percent to $49.70.
+Its shares rose 2.1 percent to $48.31 in premarket.